nilsmango/project7III/content/tap/manual/_index.md

 Show the mixer section.
 Use the [Tracks Bar](#tracks-bar) to navigate.

 ### Encoders View
 Shows custom encoder layouts.
 You can create a custom encoder layout, or load a previously created layout by tapping the button in the top right-hand corner and choose your adventure.
-Encoder layouts can have more than one page and you can choose the MIDI channel and CC for each encoder.
-Navigation of the pages is done through the [Footer Bar](#footer-bar) arrows.
+Encoder layouts can include multiple pages.
+You can adjust the MIDI channel and CC for each encoder.
+The navigation of the pages is done through the [Footer Bar](#footer-bar) arrows.
 For encoder functionality check the [Encoders Section](#encoders-section).

 <div class="footnote-definition"><p>Ableton Live is a trademark of Ableton AG, registered in the United States and other countries.
 <br>iPhone is a trademark of Apple Inc., registered in the United States and other countries.</p></div>